nicchunglow/find-my-drivers-backend/README.md

 ```
 { name: string, coordinates : { lat: number, lng: number } }
 ```

+Name is used as an identifier at this stage because the saved locations should be unique in terms of description.
+Hence, it is being used as the identifier instead.

 The Coordinates are made as sub-schema of the main schema to allow for expansion for more field such as location name, description and etc in the future.